apecloud/kubeblocks/docs/developer_docs/integration/parameter-configuration.md

 OPS-NAME   CLUSTER   COMPONENT   CONFIG-SPEC-NAME   FILE   STATUS   POLICY   PROGRESS   CREATED-TIME   VALID-UPDATED
 ```

-### 3.3 Update parameters
+### Configure parameters

-Reconfigure the max_connection of MySQL, for example.
+For example, configure the max_connection of MySQL.

 Based on the above configuration,